 Top 10 Java stories of March: Java 12, Angular v8, why not to use Jenkins pipelines for CD & more

-It’s the first of the month and that means time for our monthly recap!
+It’s the first Monday of the month and that means that it is time for our monthly recap!
 No, no don’t worry!
 Although it is April Fools we will not fool you in any way!
-There are indeed the most clicked news and honorable mentions for March 2019, including the new Java release, Steve Burton’s article on why you should not use Jenkins pipelines for CD & many more!
+These are indeed the most clicked news and honorable mentions for March 2019, including the new Java release, Steve Burton’s article on why you should not use Jenkins pipelines for CD & many more!

 Honorable mentions: New and noteworthy